grafana/grafana-app-sdk/docs/architecture/field-errors-in-status.md

 ### Overview

 Kubernetes provides a standard `dryRun=true` parameter for validating requests without persisting changes.
-This allows frontends to validate resources before creation, addressing the concern of "avoiding creation of invalid objects."
+This allows any API client (frontend applications, kubectl, CLI tools, automation scripts) to validate resources before creation, addressing the concern of "avoiding creation of invalid objects."

 ### Important: `fieldErrors` Are NOT Populated During `dryRun`